 - 5. Complete the following fields for SNMP v3 (if needed): - Select Use Auth Passphrase if one is needed.
-If the Privacy Passphrase is required, the 'Use Auth Passphrase' allows you to have the same passphrase for both without having to re-enter the Auth Passphrase. - Security Name the username or service account name of the entity communicating with the SNMP agent (up to 32 characters). - Authentication Protocol the MD5 or SHA authentication protocol used by the SNMP v3 agent. - Authentication Passphrase the pass phrase required to access the SNMP v3 agent (up to 64 characters). - Privacy Protocol if applicable, the AES or DES algorithm used to encrypt data. - a.
+If the Privacy Passphrase is required, the 'Use Auth Passphrase' allows you to have the same passphrase for both without having to re-enter the Auth Passphrase. - Security Name the username or service account name of the entity communicating with the SNMP agent (up to 32 characters). - Authentication Protocol the MD5 or SHA authentication protocol used by the SNMP v3 agent.
+Note: When FIPS is enabled, SHA must be used for v3 traps for FIPS compliance. - Authentication Passphrase the pass phrase required to access the SNMP v3 agent (up to 64 characters). - Privacy Protocol if applicable, the AES or DES algorithm used to encrypt data. - a.
 Privacy Passphrase if applicable, the pass phrase used to access the privacy protocol algorithm (up to 64 characters). - 6.
 Click OK to start the SNMP agent service.

 Configure SNMP traps on the Event Management - Settings page, which can be quickly accessed by clicking the SNMP Trap Configuration link.
-See Configuring SNMP Notifications (on page 149) for information on creating SNMP traps and SNMP Notifications (on page 151) for a list of available KX III SNMP traps.
+See Configuring SNMP Notifications (on page 151) for information on creating SNMP traps and SNMP Notifications (on page 154) for a list of available KX III SNMP traps.

 The events that are captured once an SNMP trap or inform is configured are selected on the Event Management - Destination page.
-See Configuring Event Management - Destinations (on page 156).
+See Configuring Event Management - Destinations (on page 159).